 Filing a US Tax Extension with Form 4868 – A Guide for Expats

-In this article, we walk you through the process of filing for an extension.
+In this article, we walk you through the process of filing for this extra extension.
 We cover expat tax deadlines, filing requirements, and possible penalties to keep in mind.

 Why file for a tax extension as a US expat?